zulip/zulip/templates/zerver/help/import-from-slack.md

 ```
 cd /home/zulip/deployments/current
+supervisorctl stop all  # Stop the Zulip server
 ./manage.py convert_slack_data slack_data.zip --token <token> --output converted_slack_data
 ./manage.py import '' converted_slack_data
+./scripts/restart-server
 ```

 This could take several minutes to run, depending on how much data you're importing.
+The server stop/restart is only necessary when importing on a server with minimal RAM, where an OOM kill might otherwise occur.

 **Import options**